DECODEproject/DDDC-instance/README.md

 ### JSON Schema and Attributes Authorization

-It's important to configure the JSON schema and JSON attribute info so it's consumed by the DECODE's wallet app and BCN Now dashboard:
+It's important to configure some JSON data so it's consumed by the DECODE's APIs:

 **json_schema**